whyorean/AuroraStore/POLICY.md

 - MCC: Mobile Country Code
 - MNC: Mobile Network Code

+Above fields are sent to Google as encoded-protobuf, you can find a sample device config used in Aurora Store [here](https://gitlab.com/AuroraOSS/gplayapi/-/blob/master/lib/src/main/res/raw/gplayapi_px_7a.properties).

 ------------------------------------------------------------------------

 ## User data sent to our server by default